 Save your game at this point.
 Set the appropriate symbol sequence on each part of the three columns.
 The number of rotations to use is:

 Exit the elevator and proceed down the ladder to the end of the walkway.
 Place first the tetrahedron and then the Sacred Rings into the circular opening of the device, and it will create a Tetrahedron within the Rings in your inventory.
-Return via the elevator and the rotating bridge to the mooring tower.
+Return via the elevator, circular walkway and the rotating bridge (middle symbol) to the mooring tower.
 Use the lever in the flying machine to travel to the next world.